victoralonsorodriguez/CMOD/README.md

 The main branch contains the final files of every development branch correponding to each new version.

+For running the code it is necessary to execute the file sh_galfit_auto_global.sh inside py_scripts_external and it should be enought if all the packages are intalled.

 There are four modes of analysis:

     - 'original': it was the first mode developed.
 It is the less accurate